 BRANDING / PACKAGING

-It started with some printer paper, tape, and a makeup artist with a dream.
+It all started with washi tape and a makeup artist with a dream.

 Tottie Pops was an upcoming lip gloss business out of Ypsilanti.
 The founder, Kwajylnn Burks, had come up with the the labels on the fly and was looking for a true brand identity.